SukkoPera/Hannes256/README.md

 U5 and U6 can either be 74x157 or 74x257, as they are permanently enabled.
 I recommend using chips from the HCT family, but LS will do.
 Do NOT use HC.

-The actual 41245 RAM chips have been out of production for ages but they can still be bought on AliExpress & similar sites.
+The actual 41256 RAM chips have been out of production for ages but they can still be bought on AliExpress & similar sites.

 You can connect a switch to U2 if you want to be able to switch back to 16 kB without having to open the case again.
 Honestly I just wouldn't bother, there is virtually no software that requires no more than 16 kB and it should just be fixed if this is really the case.

 The board was accurately sized to fit alongside the CPU in a C16, but if you are using a CPU replacement it might just not physically fit.
 The same applies if you are using a Commodore 116, on which the board is not tested but it should theoretically work.
 I am sorry for that, feel free to redesign it and adjust the shape accordingly, it's easy to do with open source hardware.

+### RAM Compatibility
+I have used NEC D41256C-15 chips for my own testing.
+These have 150 ns access time which is probably as slow as you can go (The TED architecture should work even with 200 ns but I doubt you will find any RAMs that are that slow).
+This probably means that many other - if not all - 256k x 1 RAMs will work.

 ## Installation
 The board needs 3 wires from J3 to be connected to some points on the C16 mainboard.
 You can either solder them or use clips and perform a fully solderless installation.